cattle for sale

 ADCA #043636 – View Pedigree

-Sugar is a beautiful young heifer out of our oldest cow, Glenn Land Neev (who is still going strong at 15 ½ years old!).
-That’s her in the picture standing next to Sugar.
-Born 3/12/18, Sugar is heterozygous polled, black (carrying E+ red from her sire), A2A2, PHA and chondrodysplasia free.
+Sugar is a beautiful young heifer out of our oldest cow, Neev (who is still going strong at 16 years old!).
+Born 3/12/18, Sugar is heterozygous polled, black (carrying E+ red from her sire), A2A2, PHA and chondrodysplasia free, with great feet and a nice wide muzzle.
 Like all our heifers, she is parentage verified to her dam and her sire, PRF Hondo Lane.
 If you are looking to add solid brood cow quality to your herd, this is your girl!

 Read for yourself a few comments from happy buyers of our Moosters